This guide was last updated on 29 July 2024.

 Capital Expenditure

-Relief for capital expenditure is given through a system known as capital allowances.
+Relief for capital expenditure is generally given through a system known as capital allowances.
 This is a way of treating expenditure on qualifying assets as a tax-deductible expense.
 Not all assets are eligible for capital allowances.

 Where the asset is not eligible for capital allowances (for example the purchase cost of land) then relief for the costs of purchase may be given for the purposes of Capital Gains Tax or corporation tax when the asset is sold.